Who won The X Factor: The Band?

 Who is in the final?

-The final will pit the boys against the girls, with the boys’ lineup having only been solidified during the penultimate episode on Friday.
+The final will pit boyband Unwritten Rule against the girl group Real Like You, with the boys’ lineup having only been solidified during the penultimate episode on Friday.

 The boys’ group comprises of: Boaz Dopemu, Cause Duncombe, Harrison Cole, Fred Roberts, Jed Thomas and Reece Wiltshire-Fessey.